Tsovak/go-test-parser/README.md

 1. Generate report to directory: `go-test-parser -o ./report_directory test.log`
 2. Generate report and display in the browser via url http://localhost/report: `go-test-parser  -w --http 80 test.log`

+### Use in your CI workflows

+The CLI is being used on the Github Action workflows in this repository.
+See "Generate report" action step for more information.

 ###### Demo
 ![Report Demo](demo/demo.gif)